-Cheating covers a wide range of conduct that includes, but is not limited to, bringing unauthorized aids to an exam, copying from another person’s exam or assignment, allowing others to copy your work, communicating with another student during an exam, or even impersonating another person in an exam or test.
+Cheating covers a wide range of conduct that includes, but is not limited to, bringing unauthorized aids to an exam, copying from another person’s exam or assignment, allowing others to copy your work, communicating with another student during an exam, using artificial intelligence (AI) generators to create content for an online exam, or even impersonating another person in an exam or test.
 We think it is important to acknowledge that most students don’t plan to cheat in university, but often poor judgement, peer pressure, or inadequate planning are factors behind dishonest acts.
-At Academic Skills, we think practicing good time management, academic planning, and developing strong study habits will reduce anxiety and stress, helping students avoid acts of dishonesty.
+At Academic Skills, we think practicing good time management and developing strong study habits will reduce anxiety and stress, helping students avoid acts of dishonesty.

 When a student knowingly uses someone else’s work in a way that makes it seem that it is their own, they have committed plagiarism.
 Inserting an image into a slideshow without giving credit constitutes plagiarism.
-Cutting and pasting text from social media or a webpage into your essay is plagiarism.
+Cutting and pasting text from social media, a webpage, or AI generator into your essay is plagiarism.
 To avoid committing an act of plagiarism you must learn to use sources properly.
 Whether you are summarizing (stating only the main points and supporting points of a source) or paraphrasing (rewriting a source in your own words with the same level of detail as the original) you must learn the proper steps for putting other’s work in your own words.
-Remember, whether you directly quote the work of others or make reference to their ideas, you must include an in-text citation.
+Remember, whether you directly quote the work of other sources or make reference to their ideas, you must include an in-text citation.
 See our Documentation Guide for information on what to cite, and how to cite it.

 Sharing course content